astro-mat/polymatBuilds/_builds/HomeCinema.md

 ![Projector Screen axle]({{ "/assets/images/DIYHomeCinema/HomeCinema4.jpg" | relative_url }})

 I decided that it would be fun to motorize the screen.
 I used an old drill and bypassed the trigger and battery.
-I wired it to an old tv powersupply that would have enough juice to power this thing. the axle was a piece of old drum hardware that had a nice bend in it in order to eguage with a hole in the top rail.
+I wired it to an old tv power supply that would have enough juice to power this thing. the axle was a piece of old drum hardware that had a nice bend in it in order to engage with a hole in the top rail.

 ![Projector Screen motor]({{ "/assets/images/DIYHomeCinema/HomeCinema3.jpg" | relative_url }})